PADS (Parenting After Divorce/Separation)

 How Does PADS Work?

 The goal of PAD/S is to train parents to communicate more effectively for the sake of their children.
-During the six weeks of the PAD/S program, co-parents are educated about the risks of on-going conflict on the psychological and educational adjustment of children.
-At the same time, Co-Parents are encouraged to take responsibility for the communication problems that exist with their co-parent and to learn more successful methods of communicating and resolving conflicts.
+During the six weeks of the PAD/S program, Co-Parents are educated about the risks of on-going conflict on the psychological and educational adjustment of children.
+At the same time, Co-Parents are encouraged to take responsibility for the communication problems that exist with their Co-Parent and to learn more successful methods of communicating and resolving conflicts.

 Co-Parents gradually interact with each other to pinpoint their most important conflicts and begin to use both communication techniques and effective conflict resolution skills to begin to resolve their arguments and conflicts.

-PAD/S does not address legal or financial issues.
+NOTE: PAD/S does not address legal or financial issues.